ssfsx17/ffpnp/Jobs/Thief.md

 ### Thievery Tech T6

+Borrowed Time (4 AP) (single) - Attempt to cause Stop status (2).

 Mug Item (2 AP) (single) - Attack and attempt to steal a usable item.

 ### Thievery Tech T7

 Mug Equipment (2 AP) (single) - Attack and attempt to steal a piece of equipment.

+Pilfer HP (single) - Attempt to drain an amount of HP equal to Level * 10.
+The effect is reversed against undead.

 ### Thievery Tech T8

 Mug Heart (2 AP) (single) - Attack and attempt to cause Charm status (4).

+Pilfer MP (single) - Attempt to drain an amount of MP equal to half your Level.
+The effect is reversed against undead.

 ### Thievery Tech T9

 Godspeed Strike (2 AP) (single) - Attack that ignores Evasion.

+Steal Will (2 AP) (single) - Attempt to cause Chicken status (4).

 ### Thievery Tech T10